Mark your calendar for next year’s event:

 with disabilities.
 Lilly’s Snow Cones is not just a business but a symbol of awareness, hope, and a testament to breaking down barriers for people with disabilities.
 Lilly’s journey illustrates that having a disability does not limit one’s capacity to learn, grow, and achieve success.
 Through her efforts, Lilly serves as a role model for individuals with disabilities and ignites positive change in her community, underscoring her genuine merit for this acknowledgment.

 2024 Event Sponsorship Opportunities

-Sponsoring the 2021 Mental Health Champions’ Banquet provides you the opportunity to celebrate success, battle stigma, support a critical issue, connect with the mental health provider community, business community, community resource organizations, and the general public representing communities from across the State of Missouri.
+Sponsoring the 2024 Mental Health Champions’ Banquet allows you to celebrate success, battle stigma, support a critical issue, connect with the mental health provider community, business community, community resource organizations, and the general public representing communities from across Missouri.